We may earn affiliate commissions for the recommended products. Learn more.

 Infrastructure and encryption

 Despite its unique server design, the two have integrated industry-leading AES-256 ciphers topped with ChaCha20 ciphers.
-The latter ensures that your connection isn’t only highly secure but also fast.
+The latter ensures that your connection is fast and highly secure.
 However, neither takes the lead over the other in terms of encryption strength, as both VPNs also offer Poly1305 authentication, which enhances data integrity by verifying the authenticity of encrypted data.
 This means both VPNs use cutting-edge security measures, ensuring that data tampering is detectable and providing robust overall protection.

 Jurisdiction